Symmetry Invest A/S Annual Letter 2021

 JDC has a market cap 250 million EUR.
 We would not be surprised to see that above 1 billion EUR within a few years and above 2.5 billion EUR in 5-10 years.

-Investment case: Kindred (KNDGF)
+Investment case: Kindred (OTCMKTS:KNDGF)

 Kindred had a strong 2021 with the best numbers in the history of the company.
 This despite a bad Q4 that was influenced by the removal of the Dutch market and low sportsbook margins.
 Kindred has over the last 10 years shown that they are one of the strongest players in regulated markets in Europe.
 We think investors should see through short-term regulatory headwinds and focus on the bigger picture.
 In 2019 Kindred was influenced by the Swedish regulation (and tighter UK regulation).
 But the year after they absorbed this and emerged stronger.